Feliz Cinco de Mayo!

 - sour cream (optional)

-Split the dried chillies lengthwise with a sharp knife and remove the seeds and interior veins.
-Tare the chillies into pieces, place in a saucepan, and just cover with water.
+Split the dried chilies lengthwise with a sharp knife and remove the seeds and interior veins.
+Tear the chilies into pieces, place in a saucepan, and just cover with water.
 Heat to a simmer and cook until the chilies are soft, 10 to 15 minutes.
-Drain the chillies and place them in a non-reactive bowl and add the cider vinegar.
+Drain the chilies and place them in a non-reactive bowl and add the cider vinegar.
 Set aside to marinate for at least an hour.

 Place bay leaves Mexican oregano, coriander seeds, peppercorns, clove buds, allspice powder, red ground chile powder or paprika, and salt in a spice grinder and pulse while shaking until the contents are finely ground.

-Place the garlic, marjoram leaves, thyme leaves, and reconstituted chillies into a blender jar along with the cider vinegar.
+Place the garlic, marjoram leaves, thyme leaves, and reconstituted chillies into a blender jar along with half of the cider vinegar.
 Add the ground herbs, spices, chile powder or paprika, and salt.
 Cover the blender jar and pulse until the ingredients are broken down.
 Stopping from time to time to scrape down the sides of the jar.
 Stop the blender and add the Juarez vinegar.
-Cover and blend the ingredients into a smooth marinade sauce.
-If the sauce is very thick add some water a tablespoon at a time, and blend until the sauce is thinned a bit, but not too thin.
-Taste the marinade sauce and add more salt if needed.
+Cover and blend the ingredients into a smooth marinade.
+If the marinade is very thick add some water a tablespoon at a time, and blend until the marinade is thinned a bit, but not too thin.
+Taste and add more salt if needed.

-Break up the pork in a large non-reactive bowl and add the marinade sauce.
-Fold and mash the sauce into the pork until the sauce is completely mixed into the pork.
+Break up the pork in a large non-reactive bowl and add the marinade.
+Fold and mash the marinade into the pork until completely mixed into the pork.
 Cover the bowl and refrigerate for several days, stirring every 12 hours, until the pork has absorbed the marinade.